-For a first offence of driving while an illicit drug is present in the driver’s blood, the penalty (if the driver does not object to the notice within 28 days) will be a fine and licence disqualification for the minimum period required (s 89C RSA) (see “Drug-driving offences”).
+For a first offence of driving while an illicit drug is present in the driver’s blood, the penalty (if the driver does not object to the notice within 28 days) is a fine and licence disqualification for the minimum period (s 89C RSA) (see “Drug-driving offences”).

-For driving 25 km/h or more over the speed limit, the penalty (if the driver does not object to the notice within 28 days) will be a fine and the minimum licence suspension period required (s 89D) (see “Speeding”).
+For driving 25 km/h or more over the speed limit, the penalty (if the driver does not object to the notice within 28 days) is a fine and the minimum licence suspension period required (s 89D) (see “Speeding”).

 Traffic infringement notices are issued for relatively minor traffic offences and involve a fine, although demerit points may also be incurred (see “Demerit points system”; sch 3 Drivers Regulations).

 Drivers committing speeding offences, red-light and other minor traffic offences may be detected by automatic detection devices (Road Safety (General) Regulation 2009).

 Infringement notices can be issued to owners of motor vehicles detected committing red-light offences, bus or transit lane offences, or certain speeding offences.
 These notices are issued by Civic Compliance Victoria (for contact details, see “Contacts”).
 Owners may escape paying the fine by making a statement that declares:

 •the name and address of the actual driver at the time of the alleged offence (in which case this statement can be used in court against this driver) (s 66(4) RSA); or

 •the name and address of the driver of the car could not be reasonably ascertained (e.g. the vehicle had been stolen) (s 66(3)(b)).